WhatTheHack2021TeamJ/SettingsHelper/README.md

 ##### `creditsUsage`

 The CreditsOptions will either be `.none` or `.useCredits()`.
-If you choose the latter the framework will not include this section in your settings.
+If you choose the former the framework will not include this section in your settings.

 ##### `dataPrivacyUsage`

 The DataPrivacyOptions will either be `.none` or `.useDataPrivacy()`.
-If you choose the latter the framework will not include this section in your settings.
+If you choose the former the framework will not include this section in your settings.

 ##### `questionsAndAnswers`